Chapter 10: Reporting Alleged Misconduct and Criminal Offences

 10.2.11 Protections provided to whistleblowers do not preclude the investigation of an allegation or counter-allegation made against the whistleblower.
 This is irrespective of whether the allegation is related to the original report made by the whistleblower.

-10.2.12 Where the department has declined to investigate a whistleblower report either because it considers the report to be frivolous, vexatious or malicious or because there is insufficient evidence to justify an investigation, or where, following the department's investigation of a whistleblower report the whistleblower is not satisfied with the outcome of the investigation, the whistleblower may refer the report to the Public Service Commissioner, a person authorised by the Public Service Commissioner, the Merit Protection Commissioner, or a person authorised by the Merit Protection Commissioner.
+10.2.12 Where, following the department’s investigation of a whistleblower report, the whistleblower is not satisfied with the outcome of the investigation, the whistleblower may refer the report to the Australian Public Service Commissioner, a person authorised by the Australian Public Service Commissioner, the Merit Protection Commissioner, or a person authorised by the Merit Protection Commissioner.

 External Investigations and Protecting Whistleblowers